UdacityFrontEndScholarship/quiz-app/CONTRIBUTING.md

 #### Create Github Account

-Now you should have a github account for contributing to the code base.
+Now you should have a GitHub account for contributing to the code base.
 If you don't have one already, then sign up [here](https://github.com/signup/free)

 ### Fork the Project